Martinique & Guadeloupe – This is France!!

 A half-day canoe safari through the islets and mangroves just off Vieux Bourg on the North-West of Grand Terre was also brilliant, with jumping crabs and sea cucumber handling thrown in.

 Top of my list for a longer Guadeloupe holiday would be a catamaran day trip to the smaller islands of Les Saintes or Marie-Galante.
-I’d also love to snorkel at the Cousteau reserve and explore more of the South of Basse Terre and the wilder Atlantic coast of Grand Terre.
+I’d also love to snorkel at the Cousteau reserve and explore more of the South of Basse Terre and the volcanic peak of La Grande Soufriere, as well as the wilder Atlantic coast of Grand Terre.
 Oh, and spend more time spinning in those hammock chairs!

 Travelling to Martinique and Guadeloupe

 As the UK is short on direct flights to Martinique or Guadeloupe, the choice is either to fly out of London and take a local shuttle from Saint Lucia or Barbados, or to use Air France’s direct services from Paris.
 Either way, it’s well worth it and even with flights included, it’s possible to have great value holidays to Guadeloupe and Martinique.
 As we were starting out in Manchester, transferring in Paris was just as quick and easy, and actually cheaper.
 Flights leave from Orly on the south of the city, but if you come into Charles de Gaulle on Air France (or a partner), you can use the Air France door to door coach shuttle free of charge.
 If you decide to travel that way, we can provide step by step instructions to follow.